Adil Najam: Scholarly work

+He was the lead author for the 2018 Pakistan National Human Development Report, which focused on the topic of youth and included a first comprehensive district-by-district ranking in a national Human Development Index for Pakistan.
+The report and the district HDI index became a matter of much election campaign discussion during the 2018 Pakistani general election.

 Media

-Early in his career Najam worked as a journalist (sports reporter and columnist) for various newspapers and magazines in Pakistan.
+Early in his career, Najam worked as a journalist (sports reporter and columnist) for various newspapers and magazines in Pakistan.
 He has contributed to newspapers in Pakistan and in the international press.
-In 2007 Najam launched the blog "All Things Pakistan (Pakistaniat)" which won the Brass Crescent Award for the best South Asian blog in 2010 and was judged the best current affairs blog by the Pakistan Blog Awards 2010.
+In 2007, Najam launched the blog "All Things Pakistan (Pakistaniat)" which won the Brass Crescent Award for the best South Asian blog in 2010 and was judged the best current affairs blog by the Pakistan Blog Awards 2010.